spatie/laravel-data/docs/advanced-usage/validation-attributes.md

 }
 ```

-## Creating your own validation attribute
+## Creating your validation attribute

 A validation attribute is a class that implements `ValidationAttribute` and returns an array of validation rules when the `getRules` method is called: